What Is Sacroiliac Joint Dysfunction?

 - Injections to determine if the SI joint is the cause of the pain.

-There are a variety of options available to treat SI joint dysfunction ranging from medications to physical therapy to chiropractic care to injections.
+There are a variety of options available to treat SI joint dysfunction ranging from medications, physical therapy, chiropractic care to injections and surgery.

 When conservative methods fail to relieve the pain, your physician may recommend an SI Joint Fusion to reduce the amount of movement and pain in the sacroiliac joint.